-- Bedtimes any equipment/important routines that are needed are respected and facilitated. - Activities enjoyed are varied and include sensory activities, trampoline, swings, sports, gardening, cooking, music, stories, TV and DVD, Wii, karaoke, pool, cooking, the promotion of independence skills, arts and crafts and trips out. - The wonderful opportunity for children with learning disabilities and complex needs to come together every month for an enjoyable weekend with their friends, in a safe and structured environment. - The value of Informal Learning.
-Children learn through play, through socialising, through interacting with peers and staff. - The development of independence skills in every aspect of a child's stay.
-Targets are worked towards and these consider parents' wishes and school's objectives for each individual child. - Equality & Diversity is promoted by meeting every child's cultural & religious needs and by supporting their preferences and interests. - Staff encourage children to build their confidence by recognising individual's differences and celebrating them.

-- Children are given opportunities to do things for themselves, sometimes getting things wrong, then learning. - And they are given every opportunity to succeed, learn and grow. - Support for children with communication difficulties: support with non-verbal communication. - Sensory input for certain children who value this as much as any other interaction.
+- Bedtimes any equipment/important routines that are needed are respected and facilitated. - Activities enjoyed are varied and include sensory activities, trampoline, swings, sports, gardening, cooking, music, stories, TV and DVD, Wii, karaoke, pool, cooking, the promotion of independence skills, arts and crafts and trips out. - The wonderful opportunity for children with learning disabilities and complex needs to come together every month for an enjoyable weekend with their friends, in a safe and structured environment. - The value of Informal Learning. - The development of independence skills in every aspect of a child's stay.
+Targets are worked towards and these take into account parents' wishes and school's objectives for each individual child. - Equality & Diversity is promoted by meeting every child's cultural & religious needs and by supporting their preferences and interests. - Staff encourage children to build their confidence by recognising individual's differences and celebrating them.
+Children are given opportunities to do things for themselves, sometimes getting things wrong, then learning.
+And they are given every opportunity to succeed, learn and grow.

-Reviews of Statement of Purpose
+12. Review Of Statement of Purpose